-- 6. To enable port security on the switch, select the Port Security Mode Enable radio button.
-The default is Disable. - 7.
-Click the Apply button.
+6. To enable port security on the switch, select the Port Security Mode Enable radio button.

 8. To refresh the page with the latest information about the switch, click the Refresh button.

 The Port Security Violations table shows information about violations that occurred on ports that are enabled for port security.